We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Many sources claim that air fryers offer a healthful alternative for making fried foods.
-But what are the benefits and risks of cooking with an air fryer?
+Many sources claim that air fryers offer a healthy alternative for making fried foods because they use less oil.

 Air fryers have had a recent surge in popularity due to a growing awareness of healthfulness and continuing demand for fried foods.
 People in America eat more potatoes than any other vegetable, with 40 percent of this total coming from frozen products, such as french fries.